This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 12. Group Foods

 No matter how organized your freezer is, it can take a long time to get anything out of the freezer.
 And…..cue the grumbling stomach from the lack of a frozen snack.
-If you group foods by category, like meats, sauces or fruits, retrieving food from the is a heck of a lot easier.
+If you group foods by category, like meats, sauces, or fruits, retrieving food from the freezer is a heck of a lot easier.

 13. Bottom Shelf Organization

-Anything that could possibly leak or drip, or give off the slightest amount of moisture should be stored in the bottom shelf.
+Anything that could leak or drip, or give off the slightest amount of moisture should be stored on the bottom shelf.
 For obvious reasons, storing such items above others will make the other items below wet and a disgusting pile of mush.
 Food like meat, poultry, and yogurt come under the category of “wet foods.”

 14. Small Items

 What if you want to store one bagel or a stick of butter?
-Obviously, you don’t need a whole section of the freezer to store it like you would need to with meat, poultry or sauce.
+Obviously, you don’t need a whole section of the freezer to store it like you would need to with meat, poultry, or sauce.
 Simply stick these items in the freezer door so that they don’t fall out or get lost under all those other foods.